akraino-edge-stack/icn-edge-5g/docs/README.md

 ****2.2 Deploy Slice common Apps:****
 - Deploys the applications that are common / required for all the slices.
 - The applications deployed include: cert-manager, amf, nrf, nssf, mongodb, webui, sdewan crd, f5gc subscriber controller.
+- The configuration for the applications can be modified in the files : "common-config" and "deploy_common_sliceapps.sh"
 - The script deploy_common_sliceapps.sh is used.
 ```
 ./deploy_common_sliceapps.sh install